godruoyi/php-snowflake/README.md

 2. Custom

-You can customize the sequence-number resolver by implementing the Godruoyi\Snowflake\SequenceResolver interface.
+To customize the sequence number resolver, you need to implement the Godruoyi\Snowflake\SequenceResolver interface.

 ```php
 class YourSequence implements SequenceResolver